giuseppe-dandrea/SlaveLabourBot/README.md

 # SlaveLabourBot
-Telegram bot for r/slavelabour that notifies when a new post is uploaded on slavelabour.
+Telegram bot for `r/slavelabour` that notifies when a new task is uploaded.

 ## Secrets
 Before running the bot you must create a file `secrets.py` containing token and keys for telegram/reddit.
 An example file is provided as `secrets.py.example`.